Lulu-User1/DuckDuckGo-Engine-V1/README.md

-# 🚀 DuckDuckGo Free GUI Engine
+# 🚀 Tor: DuckDuckGo Free GUI

 ### **🔒 Explore the web privately and freely with the ultimate DuckDuckGo GUI Engine.**
 Built for **speed, security, and seamless browsing**, this interface enhances DuckDuckGo’s private search experience with a **custom UI and privacy-first design**.